navarasu/serverless-ruby-layer/docs/usage_examples/use_docker.md

-## Using Docker for gems with OS native C extensions or system libraries
+## Using Docker for gems with C extensions or system libraries

 <!-- tabs:start -->